Miracle FrequenciesMiracle Frequencies

 Crafting a Personalized Sleep Playlist

-1. Choose Your Sounds: Mix and match different sounds like white noise, nature sounds, and even 432 Hz Baby Music to find what works best for you.
+1. Choose Your Sounds: Mix and match different sounds like white noise, nature sounds, and healing frequencies.

 2. Set the Right Volume: Make sure the volume is low enough to be relaxing but loud enough to mask any disruptive noises.

-3. Routine is Key: Listen to your playlist every night, starting about 30 minutes before you plan to sleep, to signal your body it's time to wind down.
+3. Routine is Key: Listen to your playlist every night, starting about 30 minutes before you plan to sleep.

 Practical Tips for Using Sleep Frequencies